quantumquad/qaoa_fixed_angle_tests/README.md

 <img src="Figures/Rounds%3D1.png" alt="Approximation ratios obtained at the fixed angles for rounds=1" width="400"/>

 The next two code cells compute the approximation ratios for a grid of $\beta,\gamma$ values within the range of values for rounds=1.
 The landscape is plotted, and the best angles obtained (fixed angles) are shown by a square (star).
 Shown below is the approximation ratio landscape obtained for a size 8 graph with a 1 round QAOA.
+The dashed line in the colobar indicates the fixed angle guarantee.

 <img src="Figures/Sweep-Size=8-Rounds=1.png" alt="Approximation Ratio landscape for a size 8 graph and rounds=1 " width="400"/>

+These computations are done using Qiskit's noisefree statevectorsimulation.

 <!--- # ![alt text](Figures/Sweep-Size=8-Rounds=1.png) ---!>